OCRtermaUI (CSS)TermaTypePechaForgeDictionaryFonts

 Checking server…

-With grant support, TermaDictionary can become a living, community-curated resource — the first Tibetan dictionary with crowdsourced corrections, expert review, and transparent version history per entry.
-This is what it takes to build a truly authoritative, open Tibetan lexical commons.
+With grant support, this dictionary can become a living, community-curated resource — the first Tibetan dictionary where corrections, expert review, and version history are built in from the ground up.

 🌐